-The previous two classes assume that clients will make requests for the implementation of a particular interface, and this means that the attacker would require some knowledge of the clients they are attacking (that they will ask for this interface).
+The two classes above assume that clients will make requests for the implementation of a particular interface, and this means that the attacker would require some knowledge of the clients it is attacking (that they will ask for this interface).
 At the moment, there are no standard interfaces, so this may not be a feasible way of attacking many clients.
 As interfaces such as those for a printer become specified and widely used, however, attacks based on hostile implementations of services may become more common.
-Even without well-known interfaces, clients such as service browsers that attempt to find all possible services can be attacked, simply because they look up subclasses of Object.